webplatform/docs/tutorials/your_first_look_at_javascript/index.md

 == JavaScript security and the lack thereof ==

 We cannot stress this enough.
 JavaScript is a wonderful language and can help you to build highly responsive and beautifully interactive web sites and applications, but where it falls down terribly is security.
-In short, there is no security model in JavaScript and you should not protect, encrypt, secure or store anything vital or secret with it.
+In short, there is no security model in JavaScript and you should not protect, encrypt, secure, or store anything vital or secret with it.

-Every script on the page has the same rights — all of them can access each other, read out variables, access functions and also override each other.
+Every script on the page has the same rights — all of them can access each other, read out variables, access functions, and also override each other.
 If you have a function called <code>init()</code> in your first included script, and another one in your last included script, the original one will be overridden.
 We will come back to this problem in the [http://dev.opera.com/articles/view/javascript-best-practices/ best practices article] of this course.

-All of this wouldn’t be much of an issue if you never used other people’s scripts.
-However, seeing that most online advertising and statistics tracking is done with JavaScript this will not be the case — you will use third party scripts all the time.
+All of this would not be much of an issue if you never used other people’s scripts.
+However, seeing that most online advertising and statistics-tracking is done with JavaScript this will not be the case — you will use third party scripts all the time.

-Scripts can also read cookies and using the <code>prototype</code> of a function you can override any native JavaScript function.
+Scripts can also read cookies; using the <code>prototype</code> of a function you can override any native JavaScript function.
 Lastly, JavaScript can easily be turned off so you can forget about JavaScript protection being a good security measure.

 JavaScript is always readily available for reading and analyzing by other developers.
-Of course you can pack (remove all unnecessary whitespace) and obfuscate (use random variable and function names) your scripts, but even those can be reverse engineered; in this case the only person you stop from using your code easily is yourself.
-The availability of the source code and the ability to read and analyze it is possibility the main factor for the success of JavaScript - for years we learnt by peeking at other people’s solutions.
+Of course you can pack (remove all unnecessary whitespace) and obfuscate (use random variable and function names) your scripts, but even those can be reverse-engineered; in this case the only person you stop from using your code easily is yourself.
+The availability of the source code and the ability to read and analyze it is possibility the main factor for the success of JavaScript - for years we learned by peeking at other people’s solutions.
 Nowadays this is luckily over as there are good books and tutorials available.

 Whereas packing and obfuscation are useless as security measures, they are often done on medium and large scripts before the code is put live on the web as part of the publication process.
-This helps to cut down on the amount of bandwidth required to serve the site to it's users.
-A saving of a few bytes here and there may not seem significant on your blog about kittens, but it can add up to massive savings when you are dealing with a site with usage figures like those of google.com.
+This helps to cut down on the amount of bandwidth required to serve the site to its users.
+Saving a few bytes here and there may not seem significant on your blog about kittens, but it can add up to massive savings when you are dealing with a site with usage figures like those of google.com.

 == Techniques to avoid ==

 The biggest problem with learning JavaScript is that there is a massive amount of outdated and possibly dangerous information out there.
 This is especially frustrating as a lot of this information is very well presented and gives a lot of beginners a “quick win” feeling of knowing JavaScript by copying and pasting some ready-made code.

-As the environment JavaScript is being applied to is very much unknown (users can have any setup) and we don’t know what decisions led to code we find on the web being created in a particular way, we shouldn’t point fingers at solutions.
-However, the following ideas are a thing of the past and you should only use them as a very last resort if you need them to support really old, bad browsers.
+As the environment JavaScript is being applied to is very much unknown (users can have any setup) and we do not know what decisions led to code we find on the web being created in a particular way, we should not point fingers at solutions.
+However, the following ideas are a thing of the past and you should only use them as a very last resort if you need them to support really old, bad browsers:

 * <code>document.write()</code> — you can write out content to the document using <code>document.write()</code> but there are several issues with this: you mix HTML and scripting and you need to add a script node exactly where you want the content to appear, which slows down your page.
 It is a very cool way of easily showing (for example in a tutorial or when testing/debugging your code) what the result of some piece of code is, but it is a bad example to show people, as you should never have to use it in live code.
 * <code>&lt;noscript&gt;&lt;/noscript&gt;</code> — as its name implies, the <code>noscript</code> element is the opposite to the <code>script</code> element.
 The content inside it will be shown to users that have JavaScript disabled.
 The main reason to use <code>noscript</code> is to provide alternative content for users who do not have JavaScript available in their browser.
 Users that have no JavaScript don’t do that to make your life harder — they might do it because of a security policy, or because the browser they are using does not support JavaScript.
 But what you can provide inside <code>noscript</code> is limited, and you shouldn’t use it provide a note telling users to enable JavaScript in their browser — for some users this is not possible.